-Code Executive's Proposed Change Executive's Intent/Rationale Policy Staff Comments 1. ((The applicant demonstrates by documentation submitted by a qualified wetland specialist-that the proposed mitigation netions have a very high likelihood of success based on hydrologic data and prior experience.
-2. The applicant demonstrates by documentation by a qualified wetland specialist that the proposed actions for compensation will provide functions and values that are significantly greater than the wetland being impacted.
-3. The applicant demonstrates that the proposed actions for mitigation have been conducted in advance of the impact caused by the development proposed and that the actions are successful; or 4.
-In wetlands where several wetland hydrogeomorphic classes, including, but not limited to depressional, slope, riverine and flow through, are found within one delineated boundary; the department may decrease the ratios if a miscellar to the wetland are all within an area that has a different hydrogeomorphic class from the one used to establish that one category; b. the category of the area with a different class-is lower than that of the entire wetland; and c-the applicant provides adequate hydrologic and geomorphic data to establish that the boundary between the hydrogeomorphic classes, less untaids of the fourprint of the impacts).
-For use of wetland mitigation banks certified under Chapter 173-700 WAC, the amount of compensatory mitigation required for impacts located in the bank service area shall be as follows: a.
-For direct impacts to wetlands and wetland buffers, the ratio shall be consistent with the approved mitigation banking instrument.
-If the ratio recommended in the approved mitigation banking instrument, and c.
-If it has ratio of one bank receit to one wetland impact acres shall be used: b.
-For indirect wetland impacts, one half of the ratio recommended in the approved mitigation banking instrument; 2.
-For use of the King County mitigation received for recommended in the approved mitigation banking instrument; 2.
-For use of the King County mitigation received for a wetland Executive staff indicate that this ratio should be based off of forested Category I wetlands, and therefore the ratio should be 6:1.
+Code Executive's Proposed Change Executive's Intent/Rationale Policy Staff Comments 1. ((The applicant demonstrates by documentation submitted by a qualified wetland specialist that the proposed mitigation actions have a very high likelihood of success based on hydrologic data and prior experience: 2.
+The applicant demonstrates the Quotementation by a qualified wetland specialist that the proposed actions for compensation will provide functions and values that are significantly greater than the wetland being impacted).
+3. The applicant demonstrates that the proposed actions for mitigation have been conducted in advance of the impact caused by the development proposal and that the actions are successful; or 4.
+In wetlands where several wetland hydrogeomorphic classes, including, but not limited to depressional, slope, riverine and flow through, are found within one delinented boundary, the department may decrease the mities if: a impacts to the wetland are all within an area that has a different hydrogeomorphic class from the one used to establish the category; b. the category of the area with a different class is lower than that of the entire wetland; and c. the applicant provides adequate hydrologic and geomorphic data to establish that the boundary-between the hydrogeomorphic classes lies outside of the footprint of the impacts.)
+For use of wetland mitigation banks certified under Chapter 173- 700 WAC, the amount of compensatory mitigation required for impacts located in the bank service area shall be as follows: a.
+For direct impacts to wetlands and wetland buffers, the ratio shall be consistent with the approved mitigation banking instrument is less than one bank credit to one acre of direct permanent wetland impact, then a ratio of one bank credit to one wetland impact acre shall be used: b.
+For indirect wetland impacts, one quarter of the ratio recommended in the approved mitigation banking instrument; c.
+For use of the King County mitigation required in the open with the in lieu fee poream: a.
+For direct indirect, and long-term temporary impacts to wetlands located in the part Executive staff indicate that this ratio should be based off of forested Category I wetlands, and therefore the ratio should be 6:1.
 Ecology guidance states that most agencies accept one-half of the recommended ratios for permanent conversions.
 The changes highlighted in green identify changes in ratios.
 These are consistent with this guidance.
 The proposed ordinance includes new criteria for when mitigation ratios can be increased.
 These changes would support replacing functions to the area closest to where the impacts occur and where there is a similar ecosystem type.
 The proposed ordinance would remove options for mitigation ratio reductions and replace it with established ratios.
 Executive staff indicate that the existing language was written when mitigation banking was newly implemented and has been rarely used since.
 Executive staff also indicate that the proposed changes would provide greater transparency and create consistency with Ecology guidance.
 In practice, wetland mitigation banks are wetland restoration projects that are constructed prior to wetland impacts for the primary purpose of creating and selling mitigation credit for future projects.
 In-lieu fee programs sell mitigation credits to fund future wetland restoration projects.
 Both types may be publicly owned or nonprofit and undergo review by tribal, state, and federal agencies.
 The County operates the only approved in-lieu fee program in King County.
 The mitigation ratios can differ based on the instrument.
 The proposed language adds new language to reflect these existing programs.